Alumna Rachel Hacker, Using Career and Advocacy to Champion Hope

 In 2000, an opportunity to go into business with a male colleague “who didn’t seem to care that I was a female” presented itself.
 Seeing how hard she worked, Hacker’s colleague wanted her to join him and his son in starting a new business.

 “That for me, was a real turning point,” she said.
 “It hadn't occurred to me before that my gender might be a stumbling block for me in my career.
 I didn't get that at Belmont.
-I hate the idea that other girls aren't given those kinds of same opportunities.”
+I hate the idea that other girls aren't given those same kinds of opportunities.”

 Hacker focuses her passion for helping others into her work at Creekside Capital, especially when providing financial advice to female clients who don’t often feel supported by male advisors in the financial investing space.